IrishTaxiDriver/space_amnesia/README.md

 # space_amnesia
-makework javascript roguelike project based on jokeofweek/jsrogue 's tutorial
+makework javascript roguelike project branched from jokeofweek/jsrogue 's tutorial at: https://github.com/jokeofweek/jsrogue

-This is a makework project for me.
+This is a makework project for me and I'm learning javascript as I go.
-I'm learning javascript.
-Please be gentle.